normen/vim-pio/README.md

 ## Other things
 ### Code completion
-To have code completion you'll need the [ccls](https://github.com/MaskRay/ccls) language server installed as well as a plugin for vim to use it, for example [coc.nvim](https://github.com/neoclide/coc.nvim) or [vim-lsp](https://github.com/prabirshrestha/vim-lsp).
+To have code completion you'll need the clangd or [ccls](https://github.com/MaskRay/ccls) language server installed as well as a plugin for vim to use it, for example [coc.nvim](https://github.com/neoclide/coc.nvim) or [vim-lsp](https://github.com/prabirshrestha/vim-lsp).

 The following is an example for MacOS with [Homebrew](https://brew.sh) installed.